tanykim/masterpiece/README.md

 #### 1. wiki.R

-The list of Oscars winners are retreived from this Wikipedia page:
+The list of Oscars winners are retrieved from this Wikipedia page:

 > http://en.wikipedia.org/wiki/Academy_Award_for_Best_Directing

-Ceremony dates are retreived from here:
+Ceremony dates are retrieved from here:
 > http://en.wikipedia.org/wiki/List_of_Academy_Awards_ceremonies

 You will get two files at the end: winners.csv and nominates.csv